 As you read, take notes/annotate passages, phrases, words that speak to you and raise questions for you.
 If you highlight passages, phrases, and words please make a little notation about why you are singling out that section.
 It will help you later on.

-There will also be a personal narrative essay that you will need to bring to class with you on the first day of school, typed up and printed out.
+There will also be a personal narrative essay that you will need to bring to class with you on the second day of school (Aug.
+22), typed up and printed out.
 Click here for instructions about the narrative essay.

 - The Eternal Village (from After the Black Death 2nd ed. by George Huppert)